 We’re going to fill the house with only handmade and natural decorations.
 Just like we did that special Christmas so many years ago.
 And yes, all of these decorating ideas are zero waste – and pretty inexpensive.
 No need to go shell out hundreds of dollars on trendy, plastic nonsense from Target – even though you so desperately want to.
 Stop your, voodoo spells, Target!

-I just love when low waste ideas become popular.
+I just love it when low waste ideas become popular.
 Aside from looking really festive, these garlands will make your house smell amazing when you dry out the oranges in the oven.

 Related: DIY Citrus Garland